wayne931121/python_view_variable/README.md

 I don't know if I translated correctly ,because my English is bad.

 # python_view_variable
-View variable name and methods in python.
+View globals variable name and methods in python.

 # Copy the "view" function below ,and paste to your python.